BAC 26th Annual Art Show

 Brunswick County Intercultural Festival

-With the change in location, it will have a new layout.
-Some of the activities will be inside, but there will also be outside activities and food trucks.
-There will be a kids area with inflatables again.
+Parade of Nations, International Village, vendors, live performances, etc. There will be inside & outside activities and food trucks.
+Weather permitting, there will be a kid’s area with inflatables.
 We are hoping for a Llama appearance, too!

 Vendors Wanted!